Norwescon 1 Program Book

 The foregoing is the introduction from Theodore Sturgeon’s first book, Without Sorcery.
 Though written precisely 30 years ago (and thus preceeding most of Sturgeon’s best work) Ray Bradbury’s words from midcentury best capture the magical vitality of Sturgeon’s writing.

-Although Theodore Sturgeon is probably best known for his classic novel More Than Human (published in 17 languages), it is his exquisite, gemlike short stories that have most contributed to the literary development of modern science fiction.
-Always years ahead of his time, Sturgeon’s depth of characterization and his exploration of emotion and the human condition have influenced many of today’s popular science fiction and fantasy writers.
+Although Theodore Sturgeon is probably beat known for his classic novel More Than Human (published in 17 languages), it is his exquisite, gemlike short stories that have most contributed to the literary development of modem science fiction.
+Always years ahead of his time, Sturgeon’s depth of characterization and his exploration of emotion and the human condition have influenced many of today's popular science fiction and fantasy writers.

-Theodore Sturgeon currently resides in Los Angeles with his “keeper”, Lady Jayne.
-He appears to be continuously involved in a variety of fascinating projects, the next of which will be an extended trip to France starting later this spring, where he will write the screenplay for More Than Human.
+Theodore Sturgeon currently resides in Los Angeles with his "keeper", Lady Jayne.
+He appears to be continuously involved in a variety of fascinating projects, the next of which will be an extended trip to France starting later this spring, where be will write the screenplay for More Than Human.

-Without Sorcery, Prime Press, 1948 (Reprinted as Not Without Sorcery, Ballantine)
+(Reprinted as Not Without Sorcery, Ballantine)

-The Dreaming Jewels, Greenburg, 1950 (Reprinted as The Synthetic Man, Pyramid, 1957)
+(Reprinted as The Synthetic Man, Pyramid, 1957)

 E Pluribus Unicorn, Abelard Press, 1953